Kenichycmd/LinuxHotkeySlotFix/README.md

 | 1.12.2            | 1.0         |

 ## Why should you use it?
-It might be useful when you want to Shift and Hotkey to your Slots.
+It might be useful when you want to Shift and Hotkey to your Item Slots.
 [Its a Lwjgl 2 issue.]

 This bug was fixed in 1.13 and later.